Studio Concentration (BA and BFA in Fine Arts)

 Erin Samples, 973-655-4331

 - Selection of 15-20 pieces of 2-D and 3-D artwork.
-Applicants are advised to review the Studio Portfolio Preparation Guidelines for advice on preparing the portfolio.
+(Suggestions and insights of what to include may be found on the Portfolio Preparation Guidelines webpage.)

 - Photocopy of your high school or college transcript.

-Note to out-of-town applicants: Where long- distance travel for an in-person interview is prohibitive, the department will sometimes explore alternative options with an applicant.
-Special circumstances should be addressed with the Program Admission Contact.
+*Note to out-of-town applicants: Where long-distance travel for an in-person interview is prohibitive, the department may explore alternative options of presenting the portfolio.
+Please contact the Program Admission Coordinator if circumstances apply.

 | Back to top |

-A description, guidelines and curriculum for this program are available on the Fine Arts Studio (BFA and BA) Web page.
+Information about the Studio Concentration (including an overview description and curriculum) may be found on the Fine Arts Studio (BFA and BA) Web page.

 | Back to top |